Omega Bumper Automatic Model Ref.2617 18ct Pink Gold 1950

 Although there are no original papers with this watch, the reference numbers, markings, signatures and hallmarks are all correct, dating this watch to 1950.

-The high quality red presentation box shown in the photographs is included.
+The presentation box shown in the photographs is included in the sale.

 If you would like to pay by bank transfer we will be pleased to assist you with this and pass on a 3% saving to you.
 Paying by bank transfer for a 3% saving will not affect your 12 months warranty.
 Similarly, if you wish to pay by International SWIFT or Bank Wire Transfer we will provide you with our BIC / Swift number and our IBAN number.